CodeLinaro-mirror/la_kernel_qcom/Readme.md

 ## TC956X_Linux_Host_Driver_20241206_V_04-00-02
 1. Driver compilation warnings fixed for CCflags "Wmissing-prototypes" which is added in driver Makefile
 2. Driver modification to support PHY_INTERFACE_MODE_10GBASER interface type
+3. Driver modification to use global array for 'WOL' device name during 'IRQ' registration
-3. 'sprintf' replaced with 'snprintf', due to restriction in some environment.
+4. Replaced 'sprintf' with 'snprintf', due to restriction in some environment.

+## TC956X_Linux_Host_Driver_20241211_V_04-00-03
+1. Modification to support port interface setting overlay from dts.
+2. Driver modification to disable phydev private flag access.